raredigits/raredigits.art/scripts/search/index.md

 </div>
 ```

-All nessasary styles already included to the Rare Style.
-Also Pagefind ships with its own default styles and JavaScript.
-Include them inside `<head>` of your layout:
+All necessary styles are already included in Rare Styles.
+Pagefind also ships with its own default styles and JavaScript.
+Include them inside the `<head>` section of your layout:

 ```html
 <link rel="stylesheet" href="/pagefind/pagefind-ui.css">